pycom/pycom-micropython-sigfox/docs/pycom_esp32/tutorial/includes/timers.rst

 Timers
 -------

-Detailed information about this class can be found in :class:`Timer <.Timer>`
+Detailed information about this class can be found in :class:`Timer <.Timer>`.

 Chronometer
 ^^^^^^^^^^^